Basel-anaya/Natural-Language-Processing-with-NLTK-JU-Course/README.md

 # Natural-Language-Processing-with-NLTK
 Introduction to NLP using NLTK.

-# ♞ 1- NLTK and Python basics.
+# ♞ 1- NLTK and Python basics
 - importing NLTK and some Libs
 - Python basics, lists, loops, methods, conditionals.
 - Frequency Distributions.